tarolangner/ukb_mimir/README.md

 ---

-For any questions and feedback, feel free to contact taro.langner(at).surgsci.uu.se
+For any questions and feedback, feel free to contact taro.langner(at)gmail.com